joshfrench/om-wiki-fork/Intermediate-Tutorial.md

       wrap-edn-params))
 ```

-Let's look at the client side portion now, open
-`src/cljs/om-async/core.cljs` in your editor.
-The `ns` form should
-look familiar, and we enable `console.log` printing.
-The last line is
-what tells Figwheel that we want to do code reloading:
+Let's look at the client side portion now; open `src/cljs/om-async/core.cljs` in your editor.
+The `ns` form should look familiar, and we enable `console.log` printing.
+The last line tells Figwheel that we want to do code reloading:

 ```clj
 (ns om-async.core